 Q3.
-User fees are paid to the City by the public to access specific services, facilities, and utilities.
-Some examples include: business licences, building and development permits, and use of City-owned facilities such as recreation centres.
+User fee's are paid to the City by the public to access specific services, facilities, some examples include: business licences, building and development permits, and use of City-owned facilities such as recreation centres.
 Would you be willing to pay more in user fees for the services you or your business use in order to maintain or improve them?
 Select one.